This popular chicken piccata Cheesecake Factory copycat tastes just as fabulous as the restaurant’s lemon caper chicken!!

 - Don’t cook the chicken all the way to 165°F. It might be your instinct as a home chef, but don’t do it!

-Instead, sauté the chicken until it reaches 163°F and then remove from the heat.
+Instead, sauté it until it reaches 163°F and then remove from the heat.
 Tent it with foil and let it rest to preserve as much juiciness and moisture as possible!
 As it rests, the temperature will rise those extra two degrees.
 The culinary term for this process is called ‘carryover cooking’.

 - Don’t flip the chicken more than once!